Skip to main content

 Response metrics

-Metrics are captured and written to standard output (stdout) upon exiting in Debug builds.
+Metrics are captured and written to standard output (stdout) upon exiting in development builds.
 This is a useful way to quickly determine what commands are not implemented for the client requests sent by your application.
-In the metrics provided below, we can observe that the $first accumulator operator was invoked 18 times within the aggregate command, and the findAndModify command was executed 6 times with a fields projection document.
-Both of these operations resulted in result="NotImplemented".
-To address this issue, it's essential to carefully inspect any result that lacks an ok value.
+In the metrics provided below, we can observe that the dataSize command was invoked once.
+The operations resulted in result="NotImplemented".

 # HELP ferretdb_client_requests_total Total number of requests.